DHZBill/SofDesFinal-Pool/README.md

 # Pool Assistant
 A handy dandy aide to up your pool game.
 This is a final project for Olin College's Software Design Spring 2016 course.
+The code is compartmentalized into a physics simulation, display, video capture and detection modules.
+Objects include the billiards balls, the cue, and the table.

 Dependencies:
 Pygame, math, numPy